kstenerud/streamux/streamux-specification.md

 ##### Length

 The length field refers to the number of useful octets in the payload portion of this chunk (the message chunk header itself does not count towards the length).
-The actual size of the payload section will be a multiple of the payload size if it was negotiated to a value other than 0 during the [negotiation phase](#negotiation-phase).
+The actual size of the payload section will be a multiple of the payload size if it was negotiated to a value other than 0 during the [negotiation phase](#negotiation-phase), but the padding will not be included in the length.

 ##### Request ID